sequentech/documentation/docs/advanced-elections/election-creation.md

 ]
 ```

-It's a list of voters to be loaded.
+It's a list of voters to be imported.
 Each voter is an object with their
 properties set within the `metadata` field.
 Which voter properties are valid
 depends on the [authentication method](#census-auth_method) used and the
 [extra fields](#census-extra_fields) defined.

-If the census size if big, it's not advisable to set it using this field
+If the census size if big, it's not advisable to import it using this field
 because it's currently not very fast.
 In that case it's best to use the
 `authapi`'s `bulk_insert_voters` management command through the command line
 which can easily load 4,000 voters/second instead of maybe 6-10 voters/second